ivaylo-nikolov5/Python-Course/README.md

 # Python-Course

-This is my first programming course notes and exercises!
+Thise are my first programming course notes and exercises!